dimagi/open-source/docs/code_review.md

 At a very high level, the code review process should go as follows:

+- Author creates a PR in Draft mode with their proposed code and platforms changes with appropriate documentaiton
+- Author performs their own initial review of the changeset confirming that it meets expectations and various checks, including potentially:
+  - Notifying specific individuals to perform initital review if there are existing questions on code, design, or their approach to the change
+  - Triggering QA or staging testing to confirm the changes
+  - Cleaning up initial feedback from continous delivery checks
-- Author submits code to be reviewed and pings reviewer(s).
+- When the changes are ready, the Author moves the PR out of draft and pings reviewer(s).
 Reviewers may also be automatically added if the repository has a [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file.
+  - A non-draft PR should be fully reviewable both in code and in the clarity / structure of changes.
+If reviewers are unable to discern the intent or approach of a PR outside of its code, they may reflect this by shifting it back into a draft until it is clearly reviewable.
+  - PR's can be created directly out-of-draft if they are complete upfront (like very small changes), but it's generally recommended to create in draft mode first for an author to perform their own initial pre-review and sanity check before reviewers are notified
 - Reviewers review the code and leave feedback for the author
 - Once a reviewer has marked the PR approved, the author can merge the code.